 Johnny Depp’s latest film, Jeanne du Barry, has premiered at the Cannes Film Festival.
 The first movie he’s starred in since his defamation case against ex-wife Amber Heard concluded in June 2022, the actor portrayed French King Louis XV.
 While it has been reported by critics that the release is mediocre at best, Jeanne du Barry‘s premiere in France earned Depp a seven-minute standing ovation.

-The French-language film is slated to feature Depp as Louis XV and director Maïwenn Le Besco as the titular character, Jeanne Bécu, Comtesse du Barry.
+Produced by France’s Why Not Production, Jeanne du Barry is a historical drama that sees Johnny Depp co-star alongside director Maïwenn Le Besco, who does double duty as titular character Jeanne Bécu, Comtesse du Barry.
 The story covers the facets of the pair’s romantic relationship, which led du Barry to become Louis XV‘s final mistress.

 Starting in 1732, Louis XV began to take on a number of mistresses, the most famous of which was Madame de Pompadour, who also served as his political advisor.
 He later met Jeanne Bécu, Comtesse du Barry, a commoner and prostitute who wished to rise up the social ladder.
 She quickly became his favorite companion, and her arrival in Versailles caused great scandal.

 du Barry was disliked by a number of people, most notably Marie Antoinette.
 Despite this, she remained with Louis XV until his death.
 She was later executed, by guillotine, during the French Revolution on charges of treason, which spanned from claims made by her page.
 It was alleged she assisted émigrés in fleeing during the country’s unrest.